naveennokhwal/neural-net-builder/README.md

   ```bash
     python evaluate.py
   ```
-To build your own network:
+### To build your own network:

-Edit model.py to define a new architecture.
+- Edit model.py to define a new architecture.

-Tweak train.py for dataset/training config.
+- Tweak train.py for dataset/training config.

-Done!
+- Done!

-For full instructions, see usage_guide.md
+### For full instructions, see `docs\usage_guide.md`

-📚 Requirements
-pandas>=1.5.0
-(Note: No need for NumPy or PyTorch)